AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 2: Gain Function For An Emerging Device

 The much steeper downward slope of the \methodname-produced function after 0.3 m/s reflects the smaller number of input events featuring these input speeds: \methodname\ updates the gain corresponding to an input speed interval only when this interval was used in the previous pointing task.
 However, the comparable completion times obtained between the two \emph{gain condition}s tend to indicate that the gains above commonly used speeds is of lesser importance for overall performance.

-\section{Study 2: Gain Function for An Emerging Device}
+\section{Study 2: Gain Function For An Emerging Device}

 The objective of this study is to assess \methodname's ability to produce usable gain functions on input devices that were not primarily designed for cursor control---in this case, a Leap Motion controller.
-This experiment design is similar to Study 1, with only the \golfpart\ condition (no \refpart).
-The cursor was controlled using mid-air hand movements tracked by a Leap Motion controller, (software version 2.3.1+31549).
-We are mainly interested to see if \methodname\ stabilizes to a gain function with satisfying performance and user feedback.
+Indirect pointing with this device has already been explored, e.g. in \cite{liu15}, using a hand-tuned sigmoid gain function based on \cite{nancel15}.
+We are interested to see if \methodname\ stabilizes to a gain function with satisfying performance and user feedback, and how that resulting function fares compared to the state-of-the-art function for this device.